 During the interview, Monáe spoke about being a queer black woman in America and how she initially identified as bisexual, having been in relationships with both men and women but then discovered pansexuality.

-While she’s received a lot of support for her decision to come out from fans and friends, Monáe has revealed that not all of her family have been as understanding, but she doesn’t hold it against them.
+While she’s received a lot of support from fans and friends for her decision to come out, Monáe has revealed that not all of her family have been as understanding, but she doesn’t hold it against them.

 “The majority of my family grew up Baptist, and the sermons would all be around how if you are a homosexual or if you’re gay and you don’t repent and live a hetero-normative life and get married, then hell is your final destination…” Monáe explained to In Style.